Short Description

 B7a presents annually published national salmon stock data.
 For this assessment, each river’s salmon stocks are placed into one of 4 categories: at risk; probably at risk; probably not at risk; and not at risk.
 These categories reflect the level of resilience of salmon stocks in each river in relation to biological reference points.

-In addition, a second measure of freshwater health was included for the first time in 2021.
-Fish classification data for B7b reflect the status of fish communities in rivers assessed in England.
+B7b reflects the ecological status of whole fish communities in rivers and is based on outputs from the Fish Classification System (FCS2).
 The results show whether the fish community in a particular river reflects high; good; moderate; poor or bad ecological conditions.
 These data also contribute to the assessment of ecological status in rivers (B3a).
-Further work may examine the geographical coverage of the indicator.
+Further work may examine the geographical coverage of the indicator..

 Indicator components